Suggester/Documentation/staff/massdelete.md

 Use `.massdelete [suggestion IDs] (-r <reason>)` in any channel the bot can read and send messages in.

 ### Arguments
-`suggestion IDs`: The ID of each suggestion you want to delete\
+`suggestion IDs`: The id of each suggestion you want to delete\
 `reason`: The reason you want to add on each deleted suggestion (optional)

 ?> You have to separate the suggestion IDs and the reason with `-r` (eg. `.massdelete 10 11 12 -r Negative feedback`)